 Another significant factor influencing your Yorkie sheds is their frequency and caliber of vet care.
 Without regular vet care, your Yorkie may contract parasites or an infection that causes flaking skin, hair loss, and many other symptoms!

 Conclusion / Summary

 The Yorkie is not a hypoallergenic dog, and while it is not the worst offender for causing allergic reactions in humans, they still produce the proteins that trigger an allergic response.

-Fortunately, a healthy diet, routine vet care, and regular grooming will help to keep your Yorkie looking and feeling healthy while also reducing the number of allergens floating-free throughout your home!
+Fortunately, a healthy diet, routine vet care, and regular grooming will help keep your Yorkie looking and feeling healthy while reducing the number of allergens floating free throughout your home!